oleks/git-cli-qsg/README.md

 ```

-If instead you don't want to track a file in Git, you should add the
+If you **don't** want to track a file in Git, you should add the path
-path to it to a special file called `.gitignore`:
+to it to a special file called `.gitignore`:

 ```
 $ echo hello-git.txt >> .gitignore